-Trading stock is valued at a lower of cost price or market price on the last day of the tax period.
+Trading stock is valued at cost; however, damaged stock is valued at lower of cost price or market price on the last day of the tax period.
 Work in progress is valued at cost.

 Dividend income includes income from shares in any societies, other similar income that may be generated by all entities that pay CIT, as well as the outstanding balance after the taxation of income from the correction made by the tax administration in the transfer pricing.

 Dividend income is subject to WHT at the flat rate of 15%.
-Where there is a double taxation agreement (DTA) between the recipient country and Rwanda, a lower rate as per the DTA will apply.
+Where there is a DTT between the recipient country and Rwanda, a lower rate as per the DTT will apply.

 If dividend distribution has been subjected to WHT, this becomes the final tax.
-Consequently, dividends paid between resident companies and subjected to WHT are not included in taxable income for CIT purposes.
+Dividends paid between resident companies are exempt to WHT and are not included in taxable income for CIT purposes.

-Financial income includes income from loans, income from deposits, and income from guarantees.
-It also includes income from government securities and bonds, as well as from negotiable securities issued by the government, securities issued by public and private companies, as well as income from cash negotiable securities.
+Financial income includes income from loans, debentures, or other debt securities; income from deposits; income from guarantees; and income from government securities, negotiable securities issued by the government, securities issued by companies or other persons, and income from cash negotiable securities.

 Financial income is subject to WHT at a flat rate of 15%.
-Where there is a DTA between the recipient country and Rwanda, a lower rate as per the DTA will apply.
+Where there is a DTT between the recipient country and Rwanda, a lower rate as per the DTT will apply.

 However, the following financial interests are not subject to the 15% WHT: